DurationFull-time 1 year, Part-time 2 years

-Learn to advocate for equity and human rights, and engage with the academic world of social sciences while you become part of a network of talented students providing fresh insights and information to communities.
+Learn to advocate for equity and human rights and engage with the academic world of social sciences.
+You’ll become part of a network of talented students providing fresh insights and information to communities.

 This program will prepare you for policy and administration roles in the private and public sectors.
 Many graduates continue on to higher degrees through research or qualify for policy and research positions outside the education sector.

 This program uses a variety of teaching and learning approaches including: